The Special Appearance Agreement may not be used in New York City, Chicago, Los Angeles, or San Francisco.

 B. Scans or photocopies of the final two certified NET WEEKLY PAYCHECKS or MONEY ORDERS in the amount of net weekly salary, payable to the actor or stage manager, along with itemized deductions.

 C. An electronic payment to “ACTORS' EQUITY ASSOCIATION” to cover the member's dues obligation.
+The dues are not a cost to the producer, and will be deducted from the Equity Members’ paychecks.

 If you are unable to submit electronic payments, please note it in the comments box at the bottom of the online application, and an Equity staff member will contact you with alternative methods of payment.